retrohacking/retrohacking.github.io/_posts/2022-08-08-msfrog-generator.md

 ![](/img/msfroggenerator/4-curl.jpg)

 we can see that changing the input actually changes also the output.
-It was easier, to me, continue on Burp Suite.
+It was easier, to me, continuing on Burp Suite.
 I intercepted the request to api/generate and modified it in order to send a command, and watch its output:

 ![](/img/msfroggenerator/5-whoami.png)